Estimate Time5 min

 “Since 1980, the S&P 500 Index has experienced a decline of about −14% on average in any given calendar year,” says Naveen Malwal, institutional portfolio manager with Strategic Advisers, LLC, the investment manager for many of Fidelity’s managed accounts.
 “Yet stocks have normally recovered and finished with average gains of about 13% in any given calendar year, including dividends.
 So a market decline of −10% or −15% isn’t unusual, nor necessarily a sign that stocks will continue to decline.
 Market volatility can feel unsettling, but it is normal.”

-What if the next correction is different?
+What if this time is different?

 Anytime the market enters a pullback, some investors start to worry that “this time is different.”
 In the midst of uncertainty, it’s natural to fear the worst.
 Yet investors should remember that historically the US economy and stock market have again and again surmounted steep obstacles—including pandemics, recessions, market bubbles, and even a depression—and eventually gone on to thrive.